testem/testem/README.md

     npm install testem -g

-This will install the `testem` executable globally on your system, specifically it should be `/usr/local/bin/testem` for unix.
+This will install the `testem` executable globally on your system.

 Usage
 -----

-Testem supports two distinct use cases: development and continuous integration.
+As stated before, Testem supports two use cases: test-driven-development and continuous integration.
+Let's go over each one.

 ### Development Mode